bee-Michi/github-cli/readme.md

 ## Changes:

-All changes of all versions are in changes.txt
+All changes are avialable in changes.txt

 ## Bug report: